omuzychko/StepperHub/README.md

   RESPONSE

-      LIMIT - Z.MINSPS = 1
+      LIMIT - X.MINSPS = 1

-  No value provided means that we were trying to set 0 value to the minSPS paramer, so minSPS has been reduced to the minimum posible value
+  No value provided means that we were trying to set 0 value to the **minSPS** paramer, so **minSPS** has been reduced to the minimum posible value.

   -------------------------------------------